anirudhk686/SMS_2017/README.md

 Django 1.10

 ##IMPORTANT INSTRUCTIONS
-1. First run intial.py script(present in main app folder)
-   --do not forget to set pricefinal = priceinitial for round 1 in initial.py script
+1. stock data present in SMS_2017/stock_data.csv
+2. before running server perform these actions

+	a] python manage.py flush
+	a] python initialscript.py
+		- important as this script populates the model as well as creates initial objects,assigns initial values

+3. to change round, enable/disable trade - go to admin panel @ <server ip>/main/admin_control
+	- note that you should have logged in django admin to view this page

-2. while changing price after completion of round follow this order
+4. while changing price after completion of round follow this order
 	a) set trade_enable to false
 	b) then change round